jedick/MLE-capstone-project/data/README.md

 # Training data

-Notes:
-- The directories should be copied or linked to the appropriate location for training.
+The directories should be copied or linked to the appropriate location for training.
-  For example, link `citint` to `../multivers/data_train/target/citint` to train with the Citation-Integrity dataset.
+For example, link `citint` to `../multivers/data_train/target/citint` to train on the Citation-Integrity dataset.

+Local modifications:
-- The labels `scifact` and `citint` have been normalized as follows:
+- The labels have been normalized as follows:
-  - `SUPPORT` instead of `ACCURATE`
-  - `REFUTE` instead of `CONTRADICT` or `NOT_ACCURATE`
+  - REFUTE replaces CONTRADICT in `scifact`
+  - SUPPORT replaces ACCURATE in `citint`
+  - REFUTE replaces NOT_ACCURATE in `citint`
+- Claims in `citint` have been reorded by increasing claim ID using `citint/reorder_claims.R`.
+  - The unordered claims were discovered by an error thrown in `format_predictions()` on the dev and train folds but not the test fold.

 ## scifact

-This is the SciFact dataset by [Wadden et al., 2020](https://arxiv.org/abs/2004.14974).
+This is modified from the SciFact dataset by [Wadden et al., 2020](https://arxiv.org/abs/2004.14974).
 Downloaded from https://scifact.s3-us-west-2.amazonaws.com/release/latest/data.tar.gz, which is linked from https://github.com/allenai/scifact

 ## citint

-This is the Citation-Integrity dataset by [Sarol et al., 2024](https://doi.org/10.1093/bioinformatics/btae420).
+This is modified from the Citation-Integrity dataset by [Sarol et al., 2024](https://doi.org/10.1093/bioinformatics/btae420).
 Downloaded from https://drive.google.com/drive/u/0/folders/11b6Z8iv2FXObWmLaqfYzgUQsaL4QgTT2, which is linked from https://github.com/ScienceNLP-Lab/Citation-Integrity/

 ## Fever